Macartney Embassy: Outcome

 Qianlong also said that he could have revoked Britain's existing privileges due to the king's behavior, but he would not.
 He said he felt sympathy for England because it is remote and ignorant of the great Chinese civilization.
 This angered the king and the public in England.

 Critics in England said the problem with the embassy was that it "acknowledged the inferiority of its country [England]".
 Macartney himself became ridiculed, with caricatures showing him debasing himself before the Emperor.
-Macartney became more hostile and negative towards China in his later writings, saying China's power was an illusion and that Qing China would decline and eventually collapse (despite spending less than a year in the country).
-Macartney predicted that China might collapse within his lifetime, which did not occur.
+Macartney became more hostile and negative towards China in his later writings, saying China's power was an illusion and that Qing China would decline and eventually collapse.
+Macartney predicted that China might collapse within his lifetime.

 The Macartney Embassy is historically significant for many reasons, most of them visible only in retrospect.
 While to a modern sensibility it marked a missed opportunity by both sides to explore and understand each other's cultures, customs, diplomatic styles, and ambitions, it also prefigured increasing British pressure on China to accommodate its expanding trading and imperial network.
 The mutual lack of knowledge and understanding on both sides would continue to plague the Qing dynasty as it encountered increasing foreign pressure and internal unrest during the 19th century.

 Although the Macartney Embassy returned to London without obtaining any concession from China, the mission could be termed a success in that it brought back detailed observations of a great empire.
+Macartney predicted that Indo-British forces could destroy the Chinese in all frontiers in a military conflict, but warned that such an offensive would be against the interests of British trade.
+He also rightly observed that the empire's internal stability was weak, and there could be a breaking up of the power of China, throwing the international commerce into confusion.
 The painter William Alexander accompanied the embassy, and published numerous engravings based on his watercolours.
 Sir George Staunton was charged with producing the official account of the expedition after their return.
 This multi-volume work was taken chiefly from the papers of Lord Macartney and from the papers of Sir Erasmus Gower, who was Commander of the expedition.
 Sir Joseph Banks was responsible for selecting and arranging engraving of the illustrations in this official record.